 The Undergraduate Major:

 Feel free to develop any major area of interest, while recognizing that medical schools are most concerned with the quality of work accomplished.
 All premedical students must take the courses that are required by the individual medical schools to which they will apply, and in addition, all premedical students must master the material that is tested on the MCAT.
-One should keep in mind, however, that medicine is taught as a scientific discipline, and prospective medical students must prove that they have ability in science, especially the life sciences.
-Therefore, students who major in a discipline outside of the sciences will face fewer challenges in their medical school basic science courses if they take additional advanced biology or chemistry courses (please consult the premed advisor about appropriate strategies).
+However, medicine is taught as a scientific discipline, and prospective medical students must prove that they have ability in science, especially the life sciences.
+Therefore, students who major in a discipline outside of the sciences are encouraged to take additional upper-division science courses (please consult the premed advisor, [[btsher, Dr. Beverly Sher]] about appropriate course choices).

 You are urged to schedule an appointment with the undersigned sometime during your first semester.
 This meeting will allow you and your premed advisor to review your career goals and academic interests.
 You should also plan to visit the Career Services Library (Sherman & Gloria H. Cohen Career Center) to review the extensive career information found there, including information on summer internships and Williamsburg area medical externships.